-California Transportation Plan (CTP) 2050
+CALIFORNIA TRANSPORTATION PLAN (CTP) 2050

-The CTP is California's long-range transportation plan.
-It offers an opportunity to identify new and innovative solutions to our most pressing transportation challenges.
-The plan provides a unifying and foundational policy framework that is designed to close the gap between what our regional transportation plans (RTPs) propose and what is needed to meet our 2050 targets.
+The CTP is California's long-range transportation plan, which is updated every five years pursuant to state and Federal law, offering an opportunity to identify new and innovative solutions to our most pressing transportation challenges.
+The plan provides a unifying and foundation policy framework that is designed to close the gap between what our RTPs propose and what is needed to meet our 2050 targets.
 It is intended to guide transportation decision makers at all levels of government, while emphasizing the importance of shared responsibility in meeting our transportation needs.
 The CTP identifies a vision for the future transportation system, establishes new statewide priorities, and serves as a roadmap to guide Caltrans and partner agencies in implementing these recommendations.